LBrancaglione/AutoFormBot/Readme.md

 ## Description

 AutoFormBot is a Python-based bot designed to automate the process of filling out online registration forms without using Selenium.
-This bot utilizes [método ou tecnologia específica] to interact with web pages and input the required information seamlessly.
+This bot utilizes to interact with web pages and input the required information seamlessly.

 ## Features